BUZZ-S&P 500 losing streak extends, but the index has seen worse

 * Intercap Inc commences offer for outstanding shares of Ziplocal Inc

-** The S&P 500 posts its longest losing streak since the depths of the 2008 crisis, but it is also one of the index's mildest in terms of the magnitude of the loss
+** The S&P 500 is poised to post its longest losing streak since the depths of the 2008 crisis but it is also one of the index's mildest in terms of the magnitude of the loss

-** This stretch of 8 sessions of losses is the SPX's 14th such streak over the past 88 years, according to Thomson Reuters data.
+** This stretch of 8 sessions of losses will be the index's 14th such streak over the past 88 years, according to Thomson Reuters data.
 The index has suffered a longer string of losses on 12 more occasions.
 Chart: reut.rs/2fjsmTo

+** A SPX close over 2097.94 today will end the current streak at 7 days

-** In this latest run, SPX has fallen 2.9 pct from its Oct 24 finish, on a closing basis
+** In this latest move, SPX on track for a 2.8 pct decline from its Oct 24 finish, on a closing basis

 ** Previous 13 instances of 8 straight lower closes produced a median decline of 5.1 pct with a range is 1.7 pct-22.9 pct